MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.

 1. Sign into [Microsoft Fabric](https://app.fabric.microsoft.com) at `https://app.fabric.microsoft.com`.
-1. In the menu bar, at the bottom left,switch to the **Data Engineering** experience.
+1. In the menu bar, at the bottom left, switch to the **Data Engineering** experience.

     ![Screenshot of the experience switcher menu.](./images/fabric-switcher.png)